 Non-vitreous – tiles with water absorption of more than 7%.

-There are different ratings for tiles that determine the suitability of where a tile can be installed.
-These ratings are the PEI rating, slip rating and shade variation (v) rating:
+There are different ratings for tiles that determine if the tile is suitable for installation in the chosen area.
+These ratings are the PEI rating, shade variation (v) rating and slip rating.

-PEI I – Floor tiles for light duty wear.
-Suggestions for usage: bathrooms and bedrooms in private houses, where soft footwear is used.
+PEI 1 – Floor tiles for light duty wear.
+Suggestions for usage: bathrooms and bedrooms in private houses, using soft footwear.

-PEI II – Floor tiles for light duty wear.
-Suggestions for usage: bedrooms and bathrooms in private houses, where normal footwear is used.
+PEI 2 – Floor tiles for light duty wear.
+Suggestions for usage: bedrooms and bathrooms in private houses, using normal footwear.

-PEI III – Floor tiles for medium – heavy duty wear.
-Suggestions for usage: dining room, living areas, kitchens, entrances, passages in residential dwellings where normal footwear is used, without external access.
+PEI 3 – Floor tiles for medium – heavy duty wear.
+Suggestions for usage: dining room, living areas, kitchens, entrances, passages in residential dwellings.
+Using normal footwear, without external access.

-PEI IV – Floor tiles for heavy wear.
-Suggestion for usage: all living areas in residential dwelling and public buildings, hotels, offices, and retail applications where normal footwear is used.
+PEI 4 – Floor tiles for heavy wear.
+Suggestion for usage: living areas in residential dwellings, public buildings and retail applications.
+Using normal footwear.

-PEI V – Floor tiles for heavy duty wear.
+PEI 5 – Floor tiles for heavy duty wear.
 Suggestions for usage: heavy traffic areas (commercial areas).